Wearing Seat Belts

 Seat Belt Pre-tensioners

-The front seat belts are equipped with pre‑tensioners that work in conjunction with the airbags in a severe frontal collision.
-The pre‑tensioners automatically retract both the seat belt anchor and the seat belt webbing, reducing slack in both the lap and diagonal portions of the belts, resulting in reduced forward movement of the occupant.
+The front seat belts are equipped with pre‑tensioners that work in conjunction with the airbags in a collision.
+The pre‑tensioners automatically retract both the seat belt lower anchor and the upper shoulder webbing, reducing slack in both the lap and diagonal portions of the belts, resulting in reduced forward movement of the occupant.

 The rear outboard seats are equipped with shoulder pre-tensioners to retract the seat belt webbing to reduce forward movement of the occupant.